Each time a transform examines the source indices and creates or updates the destination index, it generates a checkpoint.

 If the source indices remain unchanged or if a checkpoint is already in progress then it waits for the next timer.

-Identifies which entities have changed.
+Identifies which entities and/or time buckets have changed.

 This checkpoint process involves both search and indexing activity on the cluster.
 We have attempted to favor control over performance while developing transforms.
 We decided it was preferable for the transform to take longer to complete, rather than to finish quickly and take precedence in resource consumption.
 That being said, the cluster still requires enough resources to support both the composite aggregation search and the indexing of its results.